heyvoon/andrebarbosacv.github.io/README.md

-# Digital CV - André Barbosa
+# Digital Curriculum - André Barbosa

 A modern, multilingual digital curriculum vitae built with Jekyll, featuring a single-page application interface with video introductions and resume content in multiple languages.